 What is fS-Insulin?

-While glucose is the fuel, insulin is the conductor. fS-Insulin (Fasting Serum Insulin) measures the amount of insulin circulating in your blood after an overnight fast.
-This marker is a primary window into your "metabolic effort".
+Insulin is the hormone that decides what happens to the sugar in your blood whether it gets burned for energy, stored in muscle, or converted to fat. fS-Insulin measures how much of it is circulating after an overnight fast.
 It reveals how much work your pancreas is doing to maintain stable blood sugar levels while you are at rest.

 The role of insulin in the body